wp-plugins/artistography/readme.txt

 1. Install the Artisography plugin to your blog, and Activate it.
 2. Admin/Dashboard > Artistography > Artists: Create An Artist
 3. Admin/Dashboard > Artistography > Music Albums: Create An Album
-4. Admin/Dashboard > Artistography > Discography: Drag and Drop the Artist to the Music Album
+4. Admin/Dashboard > Artistography > Artist/Album Linker: Drag and Drop the Artist to the Music Album
 5. To populate the artist's Related Posts tab just tag posts with the Artist's name.
 Artistography will automatically find it.
+6. Under Appearance > Widgets use the "Artistography Shopping Cart" and "Artistography Products" widgets as needed.
-6. Use the following shortcodes on a page/post:
+7. Use the following shortcodes on a page/post:

 [artistography_display_artist_page id=1]
      Displays photo/bio, discography, videos, and related posts of artist with database id=1